-Family Medicine is a discipline defined as much by our stories as by our science.
-Narrative essays published in Family Medicine will be stories from clinical practice or from the educational setting and may be submitted by teachers, learners, patients, or professionals practicing in the primary care disciplines.
-These papers will generally be limited to 1000 words and should present a creative perspective both in their content and in their story-telling style.
-Narrative essays published in the journal will be legitimate scholarly articles and will peer-reviewed as carefully as original articles and brief reports.
-In general, these essays should illuminate the unique complexity and genuine personal dimensions of patient care and education in family medicine, primary care, or community medicine.
+Family medicine is a discipline defined as much by our stories as by our science.
+Narrative essays published in Family Medicine should be stories (or poems) from clinical practice or from the educational setting and may be submitted by teachers, learners, patients, or health professionals.
+Narrative essays published in the journal are considered to be scholarly articles and will be peer-reviewed as carefully as original articles and brief reports.

-Letters to the editor can comment on articles that were recently published in the journal, and to discuss issues pertinent to family medicine education or practice, They will be published as space is available and preference will be given to letters that contribute to ongoing debate and discussion of issues important to family physicians and educators.
-Letters to the editor should be limited to 600 words.
+A “Letter to the Editor” manuscript should comment on articles recently published in the journal, or discuss current issues relevant to family medicine education or practice.
+Letters will be published as space is available.
+Preference will be given to letters contributing to ongoing debate and discussion of issues important to family physicians and educators.

-Download Family Medicine's complete Instructions for Authors (below) for a more detailed description of categories.
+Download Family Medicine's complete Instructions for Authors for manuscript preparation requirements, including required elements and formatting guidelines.

 For additional editorial correspondence, contact: